 Patents, click on any image to see larger image!

-This pencil sharpener offered here is large!
-From side to side it measures 22¾ inches, the oak board measures 25¼ by 5 by ¾ inches.
+The pencil sharpener offered here is large!
+From side to side it measures 22¾ inches, the oak board measures 28 by 6& by ¾ inches.
 The Name "S.FORRESTER" and "ALLEGENY PA" is cast into the frame of the machine, see pictures 14-16.

-To operate the pencil sharpener, the operator would first insert the pencil into the sheath.
-The sheath can be lifted about 30 degrees, see picture 10.
-There is a stop at the end both sides of the bed to stop the carriage, see pictures 13 and 16 for the left hand stop, and picture 6 and 10 for the right hand stop.
+To operate this 19th century pencil sharpener, the operator would first insert the pencil into the sheath.
+The sheath can be lifted about 30 degrees to insert the pencil, see picture 10.
 The pencil is being hold in place by turning the chuck clock wise.
+There is a stop at the end on both sides of the bed to stop the carriage, see pictures 13 and 16 for the left hand stop, and picture 6 and 10 for the right hand stop.
 There is a flap which can be used to cover the spot the pencil is being sharpened to prevent the shavings from flying around, see picture 3 and 8 showing the flap in the open position, picture 15 and 17 show the flap in its closed position.
 There is no container to catch the shavings.
 The operator now would grab onto the large ball attached to the carriage and move the carriage back and forth.
 There is a lever as part of the carriage for the operator to grab onto in order to operate the sharpener with two hands, see picture 5, 10, and 17.
-The back and forth movement of the carriage would turn the pencil by the leather cord.
+The leather cord would turn the sheath with the pencil as the carriage is being moved back and forth.
 The pencil being turned by the back and forth movement will now being sharpened on the file running underneath the carriage.
 As mentioned above, the left and right end of the two tracks of the bed have leather pads as a stop for the carriage movement.

-Forrester was the first to apply for a foot-powered pencil sharpener and did so on July 23rd, 1908.
-He died on October 15th, 1913, before this patent issued on October 15, 1913.
+Forrester was the first to apply for a patent for a foot-powered pencil sharpener, and did so on July 23, 1908.
+He died on October 15th, 1913, before this patent issued on October 27, 1914.
 The number of the patent for the first foot-powered sharpener is 1,115,298.
 His invention of the foot-powered pencil sharpener was meant to be used in pencil factories to sharpen pencils and was mounted on a cast iron table like treadle sewing machines at the time, see image on the left.

 Condition:

 This Exceedingly rare pencil sharpener shows surface patina consistent with its age.
 Everything moves and with some patience the machine even sharpens a pencil.
 The file is somewhat dull and the machine does not work well.
 I could not find any replaced parts or any damage.
-There is nothing missing. some of the parts, like screws too long for the purpose (the two screws holding the two pulleys are way too long), and filled-in holes, which were part of a design that was abandoned later on, are an indication that the machine was only produced in very small numbers.
+There is nothing missing. some of the parts, like screws are too long for the purpose (the two screws holding the two pulleys are way too long).
+There are holes which did not serve a purpose any longer and Forrester filled in in order to be able to use the castings.
+These holes must have been part of a design that was abandoned later on.
+A further indication that the machine was only produced in very small numbers.

 History: